Welding and Joining Technology

 - Gas Tungsten Arc Welder, Certiﬁcate

-Take the first step toward a career in Welding and Joining Technology and apply for next semester!
-Important dates and deadlines are listed to get you started and if you're looking for ways to pay for your education, explore our scholarships for this program, as well as state and federal funds for which you may be eligible.
+Take the first step towards a career in Welding and Joining and apply for next semester!
+Important dates and deadlines are listed to get you started and if you’re looking for ways to pay for your education, explore our scholarships for this program.
 You can also learn about our faculty and clubs and organizations to join!